| 6 min read |

-In the previous two installments of this series on managed services programs (MSP), we examined the benefits of MSP and how to build a business case for your new contingent workforce management program.
-After the decision is made to move ahead with an MSP talent model, that’s when the heavy lifting begins.
+In the previous two installments of this managed services programs (MSP) series, we examined the benefits of MSP staffing and how to build a business case for a contingent workforce management program that delivers greater business agility.
+After the decision is made to move ahead with your MSP talent model, that’s when the heavy lifting begins.

-The other MSP implementation team members should include a designated project lead, hiring managers and functional stakeholders in accounting, procurement and HR.
+The other MSP implementation team members should include a designated project lead, hiring managers and functional stakeholders in accounting, procurement, HR, IT, legal, corporate communications and marketing.
 Each of these functions is not only expected to oversee their respective areas of responsibility, but to also provide support across functions when necessary.

 An important step in every new MSP implementation is the management of data aggregation and validation.
 A company’s workforce data, particularly around contingent talent, can be highly fragmented, with various departments owning discrete portions of information.
 The data may also reside in various systems, so the implementation team will need to work closely with your MSP provider to ensure thorough access.

 Data consistency also requires that the implementation team conducts validation and updating exercises.
 This is especially important because it is likely that the information might have been managed differently in the past.
 In any case, the designated team should strive to ensure data integrity, delivered through consistent processes, as you work closely with your MSP partner.